austinthaldorfhuelsbeck/website-builder-dashboard/README.md

 - PUT /:category_id - update a category
 - POST / - create a new category
 - DELETE /:category_id - delete a category

-### Testimonials

-Testimonials are used for the Redeeming Heartache landing page.
-A carousel cycles through cards which are populated from the database.

-The testimonial object is structured as follows:

-- testimonial_id (integer): (required) A unique numerical identifier.
-- name (string): (required) First and last name of the author of the testimonial.
-- title (string): (required) Professional title of the author of the testimonial.
-- message (string, 1000): (required) The testimonial itself.

-#### Testimonials - Methods and Routing

-The methods and routing for the testimonials section of the API is as follows:

-- GET / - list all testimonials
-- GET /:testimonial_id - read a testimonial by ID
-- PUT /:testimonial_id - update a testimonial
-- POST / - create a new testimonial
-- DELETE /:testimonial_id - delete a testimonial

 ### Events